-3.1 Rehearsal Script
+3.1 REHEARSAL SCRIPT

 You decide that you are going to do a screencast on some topic that you are familiar and passionate about.
-You have developed some ideas about what you would like to show.
-How do you transfer that into a screencast without missing the important topics or making the screencast confusing?
+In your head, you know what you would like to show but how would you transfer that into a screencast without missing the important topics or making the screencast confusing?